AlexHumpert/Alex_Data_Science_Portfolio/README.md

 Term 2 group project for Modern Data Architectures for Big Data 2 class at IE university - part of the Masters in Business Analytics and Big Data program.

-Classified Covid-19 tweets ingested in real-time using Apache Kafka with hyperparameter tuned Random Forest classifier trained on pre-labeled covid-19 fake news dataset stored in HDFS – achieved 70% accuracy on test set
+Classified Covid-19 tweets ingested in real-time using Apache Kafka with hyperparameter tuned Random Forest classifier trained on pre-labeled covid-19 fake news dataset stored in HDFS – achieved 70% accuracy on test set.

 Built natural language processing pipeline (tokenizer, count vectorizer and TF-IDF) to transform data in order to extract relevant information from text and prepare correct format for ingestion by classification model.